Anduron/IN4200/IN4200_HE1_15224/readme.md

     - the header file for [read_graph_from_file2.c]

   - [top_n_webpages.c]
-    - file containing a function for finding the top n webpages based on number of involvements found by either [count_mutual_links1.c] or [count_mutual_links2.c]
+    - file containing different functions for finding the top n webpages based on number of involvements found by either [count_mutual_links1.c] or [count_mutual_links2.c]

   - [top_n_webpages.h]
     - the header file for [top_n_webpages.c]